kasem545/PasswordPro-Generator/README.md

 # Password-Profiler

-Password-Profiler uses a user input to make all possible combinations
+Password-Profiler loads user input to make all possible combinations

 create a text file containing a user information like -> Name, last, ID, PhoneNumber, birthdate, any info you have on target